netbox-community/ansible_modules/docs/plugins/netbox_vm_interface_module.rst

 ..
 Description

-- Creates or removes interfaces from virtual machines in Netbox
+- Creates or removes interfaces from virtual machines in NetBox

 ..
 Aliases